raymondwcs/docker/README.md

 # COMPS381F - Container Virtualization Using Docker [Reference]
 ## Introduction
-This tutorial shows you how to run a server using an old version of Node (version 4) using container.
+This tutorial shows you how to run a server, which uses an older version of Node (version 4), using container virtualization.

 ## Steps
 1. Run `server.js`.
 Make a note about which version of Node is being used.